Two-Step Decoding of Binary $2\times2$ Sum-Rank-Metric Codes

 For BCH or Goppa instantiations over $\F_4$ one has $T_1(\ell),T_2(\ell)=O(\ell^2)$, so $\SR(C_1,C_2)$ admits $O(\ell^2)$ decoding with a smaller constant than in~\cite{CCQ2025}, and with a significantly enlarged design region for $(d_1,d_2)$.

-\item \textbf{Simplified design condition}.
-If we have $d_2\geq 2d_1$, the decoder will always work.
+\item Simplified design condition.
+If $d_2\geq 2d_1$, then the decoder is guaranteed to succeed.
 Note that since $d_{sr} \le 2d_1$, the condition $d_2 \ge 2d_1$ serves as a sufficient condition for Theorem \ref{thm:SR-decoding}.
 This provides a simple design criterion: if the second component code $C_2$ is chosen to have at least twice the Hamming distance of $C_1$, the proposed two-step decoder is guaranteed to succeed up to the full unique decoding radius, without needing to compute the exact sum-rank distance $ d_{sr}$.

-\item \textbf{Black-box optimality.} We show that, in a natural black-box model where the cost of decoding $\SR(C_1,C_2)$ is measured only via the complexities $T_1(\ell)$ and $T_2(\ell)$ of the underlying Hamming decoders, our two-step reduction is optimal up to constant factors: any algorithm that uniquely decodes $\SR(C_1,C_2)$ up to half its minimum sum-rank distance must, in particular, be able to decode certain embedded Hamming subcodes of $C_1$ and $C_2$ to their Hamming unique-decoding radius $\lfloor(d_1-1)/2\rfloor$ and $\lfloor(d_2-1)/2\rfloor$, respectively. \end{itemize}
+\item Black-box optimality.
+We show that, in a natural black-box model where the cost of decoding $\SR(C_1,C_2)$ is measured only via the complexities $T_1(\ell)$ and $T_2(\ell)$ of the underlying Hamming decoders, our two-step reduction is optimal up to constant factors: any algorithm that uniquely decodes $\SR(C_1,C_2)$ up to half its minimum sum-rank distance must, in particular, be able to decode certain embedded Hamming subcodes of $C_1$ and $C_2$ to their Hamming unique-decoding radius $\lfloor(d_1-1)/2\rfloor$ and $\lfloor(d_2-1)/2\rfloor$, respectively. \end{itemize}

 \emph{Organization } The rest of this paper is organized as follows.
 In Section 2, we review the necessary background on Hamming-metric codes and error-erasure decoding, including the classical uniqueness condition $2t + r < d$.
 Section 3 presents our main result: a two-step decoding procedure for $\mathrm{SR}(C_1, C_2)$ that removes the restrictive assumption $d_1 \geq \frac{2}{3}d_{\mathrm{sr}}$.
 We provide a detailed proof and illustrate the method with a concrete example.
 Section 4 analyzes the complexity of the proposed algorithm and compares it with the decoder of Chen-Cheng-Qi, highlighting the expanded design region for the constituent codes.
 In Section 5, we discuss the black-box optimality of our reduction, showing that any sum-rank decoder must inherently decode the underlying Hamming codes.
 Section 6 concludes the paper.